magento/pwa-studio/pwa-devdocs/src/pagebuilder/create-custom-components/index.md

 };
 ```

 The only piece of data the Text content type implements in the admin, apart from our advanced section, is a content field.
-We utilise DOM functions such as `innerHTML` to retrieve the data from the format and return it.
-We aim to use the field names from the Page Builder admin form for the keys within the config aggregators response to easily identify which piece of data is which within the component.
+We utilize DOM functions (such as `innerHTML` and `textContent`) to retrieve the data from the master format and return it.
+We use the field names from the Page Builder admin form for the keys within the config aggregators response to easily identify the data in the component.

-**Tip:** I find placing a `console.log(node)` at the top of the configAggregator while development can help identify where aspects of the data lives within the master format.
+**Tip:** Placing a `console.log(node)` at the top of the `configAggregator` during development can help identify where data lives within the master format.

 ### Appearances

-Some content types have different appearances and thus differences in their master format output, this occurs already within our core Row content type.
-To handle this we provide the appearance within the second props argument to allow you to modify your queries to retrieve the data from the current node.
+Some content types have different appearances and thus differences in their master format output.
+This occurs already within our core Row content type.
+To handle this we provide the appearance within the second `props` argument to allow you to modify your queries in order to retrieve data from the current node.

-For instance in Row we swap the main node we detect upon based on the appearance:
+For example in Row, we swap the main node we detect based on the appearance:

 ```js
 export default (node, props) => {